tidyverse/duckplyr/index.md

 ## Telemetry

+As a drop-in replacement for dplyr, duckplyr will use DuckDB for the operations only if it can, and fall back to dplyr otherwise.
+A fallback will not change the correctness of the results, but it may be slower or consume more memory.
 We would like to guide our efforts towards improving duckplyr, focusing on the features with the most impact.
-To this end, duckplyr collects and uploads telemetry data, but only if permitted by the user:
+To this end, duckplyr collects and uploads telemetry data about fallback situations, but only if permitted by the user:

-- No collection will happen unless the user explicitly opts in.
+- Collection is on by default, but can be turned off.
 - Uploads are done upon request only.
 - There is an option to automatically upload when the package is loaded, this is also opt-in.